robashton/blog/input/pages/Write Your Erlang Gen Servers in Visual Basic/content.markdown

 - Invoking *sys:terminate(Pid, 'arse')* on c1,c2,c3 or even s1 will result in every single process in the tree being restarted
 - Invoking *sys:terminate(Pid, 'arse')* on sc1, sc2, sc3 will only result in that single process being restarted

-By restarted, we mean that callback above (the penis operator () =>) being invoked once again.
+By restarted, we mean that callback above (the stubby lambda ()=>) being invoked once again.
 Args can be captured and passed in here if required, it's just closures all the way down.

 *Conclusion*